Tanmay-N/Go-Portscanner/README.md

 # Go-Portscanner
 Port Scanner in Go language

-A port scanner written in Go language to hone my skills with sockets and threads.
+A port scanner written in Go language which scans TCP Ports with very simple thread-safe which should work on every OS without any problems.

 Installation